 - Marketing must be willing to adjust scoring rules based on feedback from sales to refine lead scoring for optimal results (closed loop system)

-The key takeaway here is that you may be making a very costly mistake if you treat all your leads the same, put them in a common bucket and toss it over to sales to qualify and close.
-You are going to need some form of SAL if you want to maximize your lead generation ROI.
+The key takeaway is that you may be making a very costly mistake if you treat all your leads the same, put them in a common bucket, and toss them over to sales to qualify and close.
+Instead, you will need some form of SAL to maximize your ROI for lead generation for manufacturers.